 DRAG DROP - You are building a bot.
 You need to test the bot in the Bot Framework Emulator.
 The solution must ensure that you can debug the bot interactively.
 Which three actions should you perform in sequence?
 To answer, move the...

-HOTSPOT - You have a bot that was built by using the Microsoft Bot Framework composer as shown in the following exhibit.
-Use the drop-down menus to select the answer choice that completes each statement based o...
+SNAPSHOT - You have a bot that was built by using the Microsoft Bot Framework composer as shown in the following exhibit.
+Use the drop-down menus to select the answer choice that completes each statement based ...

 You are building a flight booking bot by using the Microsoft Bot Framework SDK.
 The bot will ask users for the departure date.
 The bot must repeat the question until a valid date is gi...